WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 ## Wine settings
 ![eventsList](../screenshots/Testing/wine_settings.png ':size=200px')

-This dialog allows you to configure a work of Wine on non-Windows operating system to make a proper work of LunaTester and SMBX-38A engines.
+This dialogue allows you to configure a work of Wine on non-Windows operating system to make a proper work of LunaTester and SMBX-38A engines.

 **Location of Wine**